jejacks0n/teaspoon/README.md

 ### Developer Notice:

-Teabag has been renamed to Teaspoon, thanks to [bigtunacan](https://github.com/bigtunacan).
+Teabag has been renamed to Teaspoon.

 This means you should change your gemspec to point to "teaspoon".
 A deprecation notice was provided with the last release of the gem under the teabag name, and versions will continue to move forward from 0.7.3.